 Get a free, no-obligation home value report from an expert agent at a top brokerage like RE/MAX.

-These reports include active, pending, and sold listings to give a wide breadth of the market not just for that month or season.
-They got access to off-market data, which helps them to find the highest price a home can be listed at without losing its ability to compete on the market.
+These reports include active, pending, and off-market listings to give a wide breadth of the market — not just for that month or season.

-Realtors take into account the general details of the size, age, and features of the home.
+Realtors provide accurate valuation reports using comparable homes and the help of the MLS (multiple listing service).
+They get access to off-market data, which helps them to find the highest price a home can be listed at without losing its ability to compete on the market.
+Realtors consider the general details of the size, age, and features of the home.
 They also look at amenities and public resources to provide a price to sellers.

-How to Read One
+How to read one

 Valuation reports or CMAs can be a short list of comparable homes to a guide that goes on for 50 pages in comprehensive details about how the home is valued and why.